Hope Through Research

 Finding treatments and cures is at the heart of the Muscular Dystrophy Association’s mission to free individuals — and the families who love them — from the harmful effects of neuromuscular disease.
-MDA is accelerating our urgency and commitment to our research program to advance therapy development.
+MDA is doubling down on our sense of urgency and commitment to our research program to advance therapy development.
 In addition to the work MDA does to provide the best clinical care and support to families living with muscle disease, funding the most promising and innovative research is our top priority.

 Information for Investigators Applying for Grants

 Applications will be accepted by MDA twice yearly for investigator-initiated Research Grants and young-investigator Development Grants.

 Applicants are strongly encouraged to submit applications on innovative research with the following elements in mind:

 - Applications should directly relate to a disease in MDA’s program.
 (You can see the diseases in MDA’s program here.)

 - Applications should focus on accelerating therapy development for the disease(s) in question.
 Such projects may include:

 - Screening for new therapeutic molecules that hit validated targets